vanatteveldt/ccslearnr/handouts/tidy-join.md

 This seems to work very well, but as you can see it now joins on all shared columns: state, county, and fips.
-This could be problematic if there are e.g. spelling variations in the county names.
+This could be problematic if there are for example spelling variations in the values of one of the columns on which the data is joined.

 In fact, take a look at the county with fips 1049 in both demographics and results data sets.
 What do you notice?
 Can you see this county in